Cheryl is a licensed, ordained minister and founder of two outreach ministries. Shew has been writing based on her faith since 1999.

 I John 4:4 says: You, little children, are from God and have overcome them because greater is He who is in you than he who is in the world.
 The power of the cross destroyed the works of the devil, so believers should not participate in superstitious nonsense.
 Greater is He who is in us that Satan who is in the world.

 Every day is the Lord's day

 Every day of the week belongs to the Lord and believers should not fear or value one day more than another.
 Sunday through Saturday Christ-followers can confess Psalm 118:24 King James Version (KJV)

 24 This is the day which the Lord hath made; we will rejoice and be glad in it.

-Mature Christians understand and should teach to young babes in Christ that Yeshua/Jesus came to this world to be crucified, it was His purpose and His destiny.
-Considering this, no believer should say the night of the last supper and or the day of the crucifixion was unlucky, because they were predestined and preordained by The Father.
+Mature Christians understand and should teach the young babes in Christ that Yeshua/Jesus came to this world to be crucified.
+It was His purpose and His destiny.
+Considering this, no believer should say the night of the last supper and or the day of the crucifixion was unlucky, because they were predestined and preordained by The Father before time began.
 This, in my opinion, is similar to people being anti-Semitic and saying the Jews killed Christ.
 I John 3:8 KJV tells us He that committeth sin is of the devil; for the devil sinneth from the beginning.
 For this purpose, the Son of God was manifested, that he might destroy the works of the devil.

 John 10:18 New Living Translation reads No one can take my life from me.
 I sacrifice it voluntarily.
 For I have the authority to lay it down when I want to and also to take it up again.
 For this is what my Father has commanded.”